Key takeaways:

 The bottom line

 Myrbetriq (mirabegron) treats overactive bladder in adults.
-Some common Myrbetriq side effects include increased blood pressure, cold symptoms, and urinary tract infections (UTIs).
+Common Myrbetriq side effects include increased blood pressure, cold symptoms, and urinary tract infections (UTIs).
 Dizziness and headaches are also possible.
+Stomach-related side effects aren’t common, but can happen in rare cases.

 More serious Myrbetriq side effects include trouble peeing and angioedema (swelling of the face and mouth).
 Contact your healthcare team if you’re peeing less than usual or have pain when you pee.
 If you experience facial swelling or have trouble breathing while taking Myrbetriq, get immediate medical attention.